LiskArchive/lisk-legacy-docs/configuration.md

 The root folder for all configuration is `config/`.
 The **default** network is `devnet`.
 If you want to connect to another network, specify the `network` when starting Lisk Core, as described in [Source Administration](administration/source.md#command-line-options).
-The default configuration file that is used as a base is `config/default/config.json` You can find network specific configurations under `config/<network>/config.json`, where `<network>` can be any of these values:
+You can find network specific configurations under `config/<network>/config.json`, where `<network>` can be any of these values:

    - `devnet`